 Statistics are recalculated at regular intervals and visualized in the user interface in various diagrams.
 This provides you with an overview of the system status at a glance.

 In the Manager, you can see statistics in the Info system.
 For more information, see The Info system in the Manager on page 31.
 More statistics are available in the Web Portal.
-For more information about statistics in the Web Portal, see the One Identity Manager Web Designer Web Portal User Guide.

 Displaying reports in the Manager